Hunters: Help Control Coyotes and Save Our Deer!

 - As evidenced in other states with long established coyote populations, expanding coyote populations are likely to impact local deer and small game.
 However, overtime coyote populations are expected to stabilize allowing deer, turkey and small game to still exist in healthy numbers in South Carolina.

 Where did they come from?

 - The South Carolina Department of Natural Resources has NEVER imported and released coyotes into the state for any reason, including deer management.

 - Coyotes first appeared in the upstate in 1978, they are now present in all counties of South Carolina.

 - Coyotes were illegally imported into South Carolina for hound running.
 SCDNR and Federal law enforcement has and will continue to prosecute for this activity.

-- Eastern migration of coyotes has also resulted in natural expansion of the species in South Carolina.
+- Eastern migration of coyotes has also resulted in natural range expansion of the species in South Carolina.